Hydrocks/MonsterTag/README.md

 /start {points to win} {player1} {player2}

 Note
-This is super sloppy code, Just made it for fun
+This is sloppy code, Just made it for fun and to have something on my github page :)